MTstateIntroStats/IntroStatActivitiesHybrid/_book/03-A06-inference-1cat_test-simulation.md

 <!-- \vspace{0.8in} -->

-Report the number of coin flips you got in the Google sheet on D2L.
+Report the number of coin flips you got as indicated by your instructor.

 <!-- The distribution of the proportion of 16 coin flips from a Spring 2023 class is provided below.  -->